on-site/guards.js/README.markdown

   a value when grouped is true, while required will fail (as it requires every field to have a value).

+* **string**: This requires an argument specifying a min value, max value, or both min and max.
+The length of the string is validated with respect to the given min and/or max.

 Examples:

     $.guard(".email").using("email");